 Improved flexibility gives you more energy, mobility and improves posture.

 Developing true flexibility improves muscle strength, avoids and repairs cell and tissue damage, allows for stable, easy movement, and gets rid of joint pain.
+When you are truly flexible, it means your muscles can move your body with ease.
+This takes less energy than when they have to move in and through unhealthy fascia - or redirect movements elsewhere to insufficient patterns.

 Try this stretching exercise for an increase in both flexibility and range of motion: